magento/composer-root-update-plugin/docs/class_descriptions.md

  - **`getMagentoPackageType()`**
    - Extracts the package type (`product` or `project`) from a Magento package name
+   - Not applicable for cloud
  - **`getMagentoProductEdition()`**
-   - Extracts the package edition from a Magento product package name
+   - Extracts the package edition from a Magento product or cloud metapackage name
+   - For the purposes of this plugin, 'cloud' is considered an edition
+ - **`getProjectPackageName()`**
+   - Constructs the project package name from an edition
+ - **`getMetapackageName()`**
+   - Constructs the metapackage name from an edition
  - **`getEditionLabel()`**
    - Translates package edition into the marketing edition label
  - **`findRequire()`**